SuLab/sulab.org/_members/toby-li.md

    youtube:
 ---

 Toby joined the lab as a graduate student in 2015 and graduated in 2020.
 He worked on a variety of projects ranging from crowd-sourcing entity relationship extractions, to predicting candidates for drug re-purposing.
+He is currently a Software Engineer at Palantir Technologies.